compsys-progtools/fall2025/resources/glossary.md

 object database
 :  (in git) not a formal database, but a directory within a folder, that makes it a git {term}`repository` stores the git {term}`objects <object>`, generally found at the {term}`path`: `.git/objects`

+one's complement
+:  a representation where negative numbers are represented by flipping the bits

 option
 :  also known as a flag,
 :  a parameter to a command line program that change its behavior, different from an argument